mariolo1985/mariolo1985.github.io/styleguideusabilitytest.md

 ### PURPOSE

-To determine if we are missing any information a developer will look for and if the information is arranged/served in the correct order
+To determine if we are missing any information a developer will look for and if the information is arranged/served in the correct order.

 ### DISCUSSION GUIDE